oduwsdl/MemGator/README.md

   * If a format is specified, it returns the description of the closest Memento (to the given datetime) in the specified format.
 It is essentially the same data that is available in the `Link` header of the `TimeGate` response, but as the payload in the format requested by the client.
   * If a format is not specified, it redirects to the closest Memento (to the given datetime) using the `Location` header.
   * If the term `proxy` is used instead of a format then it acts like a proxy for the closest original unmodified Memento with added CORS headers.
-* `Info` endpoint reports the list of upstream archives, their status, and values of various configurations of the server.
+* `About` endpoint reports the list of upstream archives, their status, and values of various configurations of the server.
-* `Benchmark` is an optional endpoint that can be enabled by the `--monitor` flag when the server is started.
+* `Monitor` is an optional endpoint that can be enabled by the `--monitor` flag when the server is started.
 If enabled, it provides a stream of the benchmark log over [SSE](http://www.html5rocks.com/en/tutorials/eventsource/basics/) for realtime visualization and monitoring.

 **NOTE:** A fallback endpoint `/api` is added for compatibility with [Time Travel APIs](http://timetravel.mementoweb.org/guide/api/#memento-json) to allow drop-in replacement in existing tools.
 This endpoint is an alias to the `/memento` endpoint that returns the description of a Memento.